dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

     oc get pods

-Among your existing pods you should see two new pods running.
+Among your existing pods you should see new pods running.

     NAME                             READY     STATUS      RESTARTS   AGE
     file-uploader-1-build            0/1       Completed   0          2m
     file-uploader-1-k2v0d            1/1       Running     0          1m
     ...

-Note the name of the single pod currently running the app: **file-uploader-1-k2v0d**.
-The container called `file-uploader-1-build` is the builder container that deployed the application and it has already terminated.
 A service has been created for our app but not exposed yet.

 &#8680; Let’s fix this: